 Students may repeat a course.
 Each grade is recorded on the student's transcript.
-The previous grades remain and are marked with an asterisk to show a repeat status.
+The repeating course will have brackets around the grade.
 Previous grades are not used in grade point or credit earned calculations.
 The latest grade earned is used even if it is a lower grade than earned in previous attempts.